hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 Exceptions are often caused by unexpected situations that occur when handling input and output of a program.
 For example: users can easily frustrate a program by entering input in an unexpected format.

-We deal with exception using the block `try { } catch (Exception e) { }`.
-The code contained within the brackets which follows the keyword try can possibly go through an exception.
+We deal with exceptions by using the block `try { } catch (Exception e) { }`.
+The code contained within the brackets which follows the keyword `try` will not crash when an exception occurs in this part of the code.
 The code within the brackets which follow the keyword `catch` defines what should happen when the try-code throws an exception.
 We also define the type of the exception we want to catch (`catch (Exception e)`).

 ```java
 try {